-4. Appointment Letters/Contracts
+Appointment Letters/Contracts

 Departments may issue correspondence and offers to candidates which outline appointment information.
 This document does not replace the official contract.
+Work schedules are determined by the department need and job duties (i.e. scheduled class/lab times) and should be discussed during hiring process.